The Importance of Early Speech Intervention

 Speech skills build upon each other

-When it comes to starting speech therapy intervention, one important thing to note is that all speech skills build on each another in a sequential order, a bit like a staircase.
+When it comes to starting speech therapy, it's important to know that all speech skills build on each another in a sequential order, a bit like a staircase.

 You can save a lot of time, frustration, and anxiety if you receive professional intervention earlier rather than later, reducing the lag your child experiences in reaching these important milestones.